 4. Antojitos La Chiapaneca

 For those seeking out the most authentic tacos, head right here.
 Located in the old town, the al pastor tacos are a must.

 5. Moro at Habitas

 Having experienced breakfast, lunch, and dinner here, it was a wonderful choice for when we were staying at Habitas.
 If you’re popping in, I’d recommend either breakfast or a sunset dinner.

 It feels like a scene out of Morocco with plush cushions and beautiful textiles.
 I’d come here for a healthy breakfast and then follow it with a stroll on the beach.

 7. Maresias at Be Tulum

-In another hotel restaurant, we ate a few times where the food was solid.
-For me, I loved that we could order food down to the beach and their ceviche was wonderful.
+In another hotel restaurant, we ate a few times and the food was solid.
+Me, I loved that we could order food down to the beach and their ceviche was wonderful.

 A class restaurant in Tulum that is always packed is RosaNegra.
 It’s Latin American food with a South American focus.
 It’s one place you can make a reservation at.

 My two favorite hotel stays in Tulum were Be Tulum and Habitas Tulum for their beachfront glamping tent.